 The total principal amount of bonds authorized by this measure cannot exceed \$1.208 billion.

 Oversight and Accountability

-A group of community members will review reports and independent audits of bond expenditures to provide accountability to the public.
+An_independent_group of community members will review quarterly reports and independent audits of how the bond dollars-expenditures are being spent to provide accountability to the public until construction is completed.

 Submitted by